hackjunction/node-gavel/README.md

 **Install dependencies**

-Run `npm install`.
+Run `npm run setup`.
 Only needs to be run again whenever dependencies change.

 **Starting the development server**

-Run `npm start`, this will start the development server at `localhost:3000`.
-The development server will automatically reload when any code changes occur.
+Run `yarn dev`, this will start the development server at `localhost:3000`, and the admin panel frontend at `localhost:5000`.
+Both the API and the frontend will automatically reload whenever code changes are saved.